 According to Christopher Pappas, one of the benefits of localized eLearning courses is the increase of knowledge acquisition and retention rates.
 That in turn, should lead to happy customers and employees.

-Arbitron’s Hispanic Radio Today study says that radio has a near-universal reach among Hispanic consumers.
+Nielsen’s Hispanic Radio Today study says that radio has a near-universal reach among Hispanic consumers.
 Those consumers are also huge spenders in many key retail categories.
 One of the best way to reach those consumers is through radio commercials that are recorded in Spanish.

 Where does localization come in?
 Spanish speakers in California, Texas, the New England states and Puerto Rico will all require a unique marketing approach.
 Your audio content will need to be localized based on those specific target markets.